RedHat-Israel/ROSE/examples/README.md

 Please check and test drive the examples drivers modules in this directory.
-Then go ahead and write the fastest driver!
+Then go ahead and write the best driver!